kaixin-wang/kaixin-wang.github.io/_pages/resume.md

 Undergraduate Researcher at University of California, Los Angeles

 * Crack detection and crack length estimation project
-  * *Description*: locate the cracks and estimate the length of each crack in an armor based on the digital CT scans
+  * *Summary*: locating the cracks and estimating the length of each crack in an armor based on the digital CT scans
   * *Advisor*: Professor Frederic (Rick) Paik Schoenberg

 * Online Statistical Cookbook Reference (OSCR) project
-  * *Description*: build a statistical learning platform for social sciences; languages used include *Python*, *R*, *Excel* and *Tableau*.
+  * *Summary*: building a statistical learning platform for social sciences using languages such as *Python*, *R*, *Excel* and *Tableau*
   * *Advisor*: Professor Miles Chen

 Employments
 ======
 * North Valley Research Inc., *Data Engineer Intern*
-  * *Duties* : data modeling, data mining, machine learning algorithm development, data analysis and optimization
+  * *Summary* : data modeling, data mining, machine learning algorithm development, data analysis and optimization
   * *Supervisor*: Shanrui Zhang

 * University of California, Los Angeles, *Reader at the Department of Statistics*
-  * *Duties*: graded the assignments and quizzes of around seventy students in an upper-division Statistics course
+  * *Summary*: graded the assignments and quizzes of around seventy students in an upper-division Statistics course
   * *Supervisor*: Professor Akram Almohalwas

  * De Anza College, *Mathematics, Statisitcs and Chemistry Tutor*
-    * *Duties*: helped students at the drop-in tables and meeting with students on a weekly basis
+    * *Summary*: helped students at the drop-in tables and meeting with students on a weekly basis
     * *Supervisor*: Chanel Huynh

 Skills